dinhanhx/text-summarizer/README.md

 https://en.wikipedia.org/wiki/Loss_function
 ```
 The web app will return you as text file named out.txt
-### PDF (Purely created and in English)
+### Documents (Purely created and in English)
-You can upload a pdf file then click summarize this.
+You can upload a .pdf, .odt, .docx file then click summarize this.

 The web app will return you as text file named out.txt